DEVSENSE/phptools-docs/docs/vs/Editor/syntax-highlighting.md

 ?>
 ```

 The editor respects the `short_open_tag` directive in the corresponding `php.ini` file.
 By default, it enables them for PHP &lt; 7.0.
-Otherwise the short open tags are treated as XML tag and their content is not colorized as PHP code.
+Otherwise, the short open tags are treated as XML tag and their content is not colorized as PHP code.

 To override the default behavior and enable the short open tags, edit the Visual Studio project file (`.phpproj` file), and add the following XML fragment: